tomseeber/andrieh-do/_posts/2018-12-24-domagick-day-Angel-Throwdown-of-clearing-power.md

 The house was completely rocking and I saw respectible  changes in behavior right from the start.

 Powerful changes actually.
 Moving forward on this.
 Two rooms of people who were staying with us were actually pretty horrible.
-There were lots of problems with them from crossing boundaries, to causing purposely.
+There were lots of problems with them from crossing boundaries, to causing problems purposely.
+No they didn't pay rent and we were trying to pay it forward.
 Completely horrible.
+New rule, Ill pay it forward from the outside of my house on.
 The Archangel Michel got really pissed about how toxic the energy was and cleared it out.
+Actually I cried while doing the summoning.
+These parties were gone for Xmas.
+We asperged the house after boiling blessed herbs together.

-Again major positive behavior changes.
+Again major positive behavior changes in .
 Good times.
 The actual ritual was like 2 hours.

+There are a couple huge negatives.
+It has taken me an immense bit of time to undo and work through the negativity around me that I could see after starting to do the qigong.
+This was time I needed to work on my course work at Trilogy for the computer science classes.
+I also because of the collective effect of the holiday + negativity clearing have been eating wrongly again.
+Yes things are getting better, but its taken a toil to move the dial with the Qigong and purifications.
+I have to get a handle on all that.